Elite Squad: Criticism

 When the first version of the film leaked, it caused a major controversy for its portrayal of Captain Nascimento's unpunished police brutality in slums (favelas); some saw it as glamourizing police violence.
 After its exhibition in Berlin Film Festival, critic Jay Weissberg, in a Variety article, called the movie "a one-note celebration of violence-for-good that plays like a recruitment film for fascist thugs".
 Michel Misse, a researcher of urban violence in the Federal University of Rio de Janeiro, in an article by Carta Capital, tried to explain why some people cheered at Captain Nascimento's actions: "as the judiciary system cannot keep up with the demand for punishment, some may think civil rights leads to unpunishment.
 And then, they want illegal solutions.
 That's why Captain Nascimento is called".

 Awards

-On February 16, 2008, Elite Squad won the Best Movie award of the Berlin International Film Festival, the Golden Bear.
+On February 16, 2008, Elite Squad won the Best Movie award at the 58th Berlin International Film Festival, the Golden Bear.

 Soundtrack

-The soundtrack of the film was a collection of popular hits, but even the soundtrack would not escape controversy as the Brazilian authorities demanded the removal of MC Leonardo's "Rap das Armas" from the film, because of alleged promotion of violence like use of illegal arms and drugs.
+The soundtrack of the film was a collection of popular hits, with "Lado B Lado A" by O Rappa being used as the film's ending theme, but even the soundtrack would not escape controversy as the Brazilian authorities demanded the removal of MC Leonardo's "Rap das Armas" from the film, because of alleged promotion of violence like use of illegal arms and drugs.
 The filmmakers complied two weeks after the official release.